Dangers People Encounter Indoors And Safety Tips To Prevent Accidents At Home

 Slips, Trips, And Falls

-Falls are one of the most common causes of indoor injuries for both children and adults, but they are especially dangerous for adults after age 65.
+Falls are one of the most common causes of indoor injuries, especially for adults over 65.
 According to the CDC, more than 1 in 4 older adults fall each year, but less than half seek medical care.
 Even minor slip-and-fall accidents can lead to:

 Common safety hazards include: